WHAT IS A CALORIE SURPLUS?

 In order to maximise the amount of muscle you can gain, you’ll ideally want to be in a calorie surplus.

-This will ensure you’re giving your body all the calories (and adequate protein) it needs to repair and rebuild (hopefully bigger) muscle after you break them down when you train.
+This will ensure you’re giving your body all the calories (and adequate protein) it needs to repair and rebuild (hopefully bigger) muscle after you break them down during resistance training.

-The problem is you can only gain muscle at a certain rate, so if your calorie surplus is greater than what’s needed to build muscle, any additional surplus will theoretically be stored as fat.
+The problem is you can only be building muscle mass at a certain rate, so if your calorie surplus is greater than what’s needed to build muscle, any additional caloric intake (over and above your maintenance AND the small additional amount you need to build muscle) will theoretically be stored as fat.

 HOW MUCH OF A SURPLUS SHOULD YOU USE TO BUILD MUSCLE?